Thompson Pass: Recreation

 The pass is a popular destination for tourists and adventurers.
-Heliskiing and snowboarding are popular recreational activities.
+Heliskiing and snowboarding are popular recreational activities in the winter, and in the summer, hiking and backpacking is commonplace as well.
+Notable hikes in the summer include Little Odyssey and the Kaden Lake Trail.

 Protected areas

 Blueberry Lake State Recreation Site is a 192 acre park in Thompson Pass.
 It has a lake with Arctic grayling in it, a campground, and several picnic areas.
 It has been described as “one of Alaska’s most beautifully situated campgrounds”.

 Worthington Glacier State Recreation Site is a 113 acre site with picnic areas, interpretive displays, and trails enabling visitors to approach the glacier.

 Climate

 Thompson Pass has an alpine tundra climate (ET) with one of the highest snow totals in the world.

+The Upper Tsaina River SNOTEL weather station is located close to the summit of Thompson Pass at a height of 1750 feet (533 metres).